oliverlloyd/jmeter-ec2/README.txt

                 /home/username/jmeter-ec2/myproject/jmx/
                 /home/username/jmeter-ec2/myproject/data/

-b) Extract the contents of the example-project.zip file.
+or b) Extract the contents of the example-project.zip file.

 Note. '/home/username/jmeter-ec2' can be anything so long as it is accessible and specified in the properties file.